 - Forbids the use of profile-based or algorithm-based risk assessment tools

-- If the court orders some restrictive conditions of release, the county will bear all costs of those conditions.
+- If the court orders some restrictive conditions of release, the county bears all costs of those conditions.

-Before the board spends taxpayer dollars on a new jail, I encourage them to revisit the Institute for Law and Policy Planning (ILPP) Champaign County Criminal Justice System Assessment Final Report that we paid for in 2013.
-The section on pretrial justice states, “Pretrial justice in Champaign County is woefully underdeveloped, leading to a system of inefficiencies, unnecessary taxpayer costs, and possible inherent inequities in the initial handling of criminal cases.
+Before the board spends taxpayer dollars on a new jail, I encourage it to revisit the ILPP report that we paid for in 2013.
+The section on pretrial justice findings and recommendations states, “Pretrial justice in Champaign County is woefully underdeveloped, leading to a system of inefficiencies, unnecessary taxpayer costs, and possible inherent inequities in the initial handling of criminal cases.
 This results in unintended discrimination along racial lines and against minorities of all kinds.
-Change in this area will save a significant amount of resources, lightening the demand for jail beds, and reduce workloads throughout the system.
-It will help Champaign focus more clearly on public safety priorities.”
+Change in this area is greatly needed for the furthering of Champaign County’s criminal justice system and its stakeholders.
+It will save a significant amount of resources, lightening the demand for jail beds, and reduce workloads throughout the system.
+Furthermore, it will free up resources and help Champaign focus more clearly on public safety priorities.”

 The purpose of the Presumption of Innocence model is to comply with the US Constitution.
 If we arrest and detain people without a warrant, without being a substantial risk to themselves or the public, we’re actually violating their right to the presumption of innocence.
-All people arrested for misdemeanors and low-level felonies, and for higher-level felonies that do not allege violence are to be recommended to be released until they must show up for court.
+All people arrested for misdemeanors and low-level felonies, and for higher-level felonies that do not allege violence, are to be recommended to be released until they must show up for court.
 By taking similar actions in Champaign, either legislatively or administratively, we will further impact the number of people being held.
-We have already seen a near 32% reduction since 2017.
-Adoption of the Presumption of Innocence Model projects a further reduction by 25%.
+We have already seen a near 32 percent reduction since 2017.
+Adoption of the Presumption of Innocence Model projects a further reduction by 25 percent.
 All people arrested should have the presumption of innocence prior to appearing in court.

 Criminal justice reform laws drafted and passed in states across the country flip the system on its head.
 Instead of operating in a way where cash bail is the default, they place the burden of proof on the prosecutors, not the civilians.
 Prosecutors must file a motion to request pretrial detention and, in hearings, they must prove that the individual to be detained is a physical danger to others.

-Carol Ammons is serving her third term as the full-time state representative of the 103rd District, which includes Champaign-Urbana.
+Carol Ammons is serving her third term as the state representative of the 103rd District, which includes Champaign-Urbana.
 She has a combined twelve years of service in elected office, at the county, city and state level.
-Since she was elected as State Representative in 2014, Carol has worked to end the economic “race to the bottom” for Illinois families, reform the criminal justice system, defend union members and their right to bargain collectively, and protect our environment.
+Since being elected as state representative in 2014, Carol has worked to end the economic “race to the bottom” for Illinois families, reform the criminal justice system, defend union members and their right to bargain collectively, and protect our environment.